nyaosorg/go-windows-dbg/README.md

 go-windows-dbg
 ==============

-This package contains the functions which output texts to debuggers.
+This package provides the functions to output text to debuggers on Windows

-( Renamed and Simplified from [go-outputdebug](https://github.com/zetamatta/go-outputdebug) )
+( Renamed and simplified from [go-outputdebug](https://github.com/zetamatta/go-outputdebug) )

++ On Windows, the functions call the OutputDebugStringW API
++ With the compile option `-tags=ndebug`, debug strings are discarded
++ On non-Windows operating systems, the functions do nothing
++ You can check if debugging is enabled or disabled by referring to `dbg.Enabled`

 [Example-1](./example.go)
 --------------------------------